twcc/TWCC-CLI/README.md

 NOTE:

-- TWCC-CLI WILL BE CHANGE in early Mar.
-2020.
-- TWCC-CLI WILL BE CHANGE in early Mar.
-2020.
-- TWCC-CLI WILL BE CHANGE in early Mar.
+- TWCC-CLI WILL BE CHANGED in early Mar.
 2020.

 New Features:
 1. VCS (Virtual Compute Service) Operations.